Renewable energy in Australia: Recent growth

 Renewables accounted for close to 40% of Australia's total electricity supply as of 2024.
 Wind and rooftop solar energy in particular have grown since 2010.
 Australia now boasts the highest uptake of rooftop solar in the world.

 The growth in large-scale renewable energy has been stimulated by recent government energy policy in order to reduce Australia's greenhouse gas emissions and increase energy security.

 The Australian Renewable Energy Agency (ARENA) was established as an independent government agency in 2012 to improve the competitiveness of renewable energy technologies and to encourage innovation in the industry.

 Pros and cons of various types of renewable energy are being investigated, and more recently there have been trials of green hydrogen and wave power.

-Australia ratified the Kyoto protocol in 2007, and in 2016 became a party to the Paris Agreement, an international agreement that binds member countries to reduce the greenhouse gas emissions responsible for climate change.
+Australia ratified the Kyoto Protocol in 2007, and in 2016 became a party to the Paris Agreement, an international agreement that binds member countries to reduce the greenhouse gas emissions responsible for climate change.
 IPCC reports show parts of Australia are at real risk from climate change.

-As of 2024 renewable energy is seen as a good investment, and many companies operate in Australia, including BP Solar, Eurosolar, Hydro Tasmania, Origin Energy, and Pacific Blue.
+As of 2024, renewable energy is seen as a good investment; many companies now operate in Australia, including BP Solar, Eurosolar, Hydro Tasmania, Origin Energy, and Pacific Blue.